Setup

 Set your default working style early

-Before creating bots, set your app default in Settings > General.
+Before creating agents, set your app default in Settings > General.
 Working style affects how Claw plans, explains, and executes.
-Choosing this up front gives you consistent behavior across new chats and bots, which makes validation easier.
+Choosing this up front gives you consistent behavior across new chats and agents, which makes validation easier.

-If you are unsure, choose a balanced default and then override style per bot only when there is a clear reason.
+If you are unsure, choose a balanced default and then override style per agent only when there is a clear reason.

 Common starting point: